DWI Attorney MD

 It is up to the police officer’s discretion when assessing the driver for impairment due to a medication.
 These assumptions are usually based on instinct rather than fact.
 This is why sometimes innocent people are arrested and charged.

-As the use of prescription medications increase so to do DWIs.
-As a MD DWI attorney, we have known of cases in which the police pull someone over and test them for alcohol only to get a 0.00 BAC reading.
-When the still believe the driver to be impaired they may assume he or she is under the influence of medications.
-In this case they may arrest the driver and take them to the hospital for a blood test.
+As the use of prescription medications increases, so do DWIs.
+We have known of cases in which the police pulled someone over and tested them for alcohol only to get a 0.00 BAC reading.
+When they still believe the driver to be impaired they may assume he or she is under the influence of medications.
+In this case, they may arrest the driver and take them to the hospital for a blood test.
 Whether or not the medication will show up in the blood will depend on the type of medication and test.
 Even if the test comes back negative, you could still be charged.

 Prescription DWIs Are Largely Based on Assumption